releasehub-samples/bring-your-own-terraform-example/README.md

     ./bin/run-local-container.sh
     ```

-    This will run a python script to generate an environment variables file containing the values you've defined in `.release/environment_variables.yaml`, along with a number of `RELEASE_` variables to mimick the values that Release would normally inject for you.

-    It will also use `docker run` with your newly-built image to open a bash shell within an instance of your container.

-    From there, you can test your Terraform, e.g.:
+    This will build and run a docker container from your /terraform directory that simulates running your container in a Release-managed EKS cluster in your account: From there, you can test your Terraform:

     ```sh
     ./bin/apply.sh